 We also took the atomic design methodology, that's why we started with the atoms, which are the basic building blocks.

-Then when the brand colors of a new client are used, we ensure that the states pass the contrast accessibility test.
+Then when the brand colours of a new client are used, we ensure that the states pass the contrast accessibility test.

-The same way the grey colors were defined, by adding increments of 10% black opacity over white color.
+The same way the grey colours were defined, by adding increments of 10% black opacity over white colour.

-We took Material Design type system as a starting point and then, modified it when tested with the typeface and in different scenarios.
+We took Material Design type system as a starting point and then modified it, we started testing Netcentric Cognizant's typeface (Gellix) in different scenarios.

 The different states of the button are represented below.
 Three types of buttons are available; primary, secondary, and tertiary.